Meet the Team

 Founder + Creator

-“I am drawn to narrative forms that don’t just tell stories about change—they become the change itself.
+“I am drawn to narrative forms that move from describing change to creating it.
 Rowen pushes the boundaries of what creative collaboration can accomplish when art, commerce, and activism discover they need not remain separate worlds.

-“This project has brought together collaborators who’ve never shared the same creative space: Drama Desk Award-winning puppet designers working with luxury fashion houses to create biodegradable couture, data scientists translating NYC Open Data into performance art, Broadway veterans collaborating with environmental activists.
+“This project has brought together collaborators who’ve never shared the same creative space: designers working with luxury fashion houses to create biodegradable couture, data scientists translating NYC Open Data into performance art, Broadway veterans collaborating with environmental activists.
 These intersections didn’t exist until Rowen demanded they exist.

 “What we’re building is a new form of environmental storytelling, one where the protagonist literally transforms from activist to solution.
-When Rowen is planted as a garden at journey’s end, we’re proving that the most powerful narratives don’t just inspire action, they become the action itself.”
+When Rowen is planted as a garden at journey's end, we're proving that the most powerful narratives turn inspiration into action.”

 Jacob Kemp is a creative director, designer, and writer whose work focuses on clarity, storytelling, and building uncommonly motivating brands and ideas.